You should think about everything on this SEO checklist as incrementally beneficial.

 Here are some resources to help you optimize your title tags:

-If more people click on your page vs other websites in the search engine results page, it gives Google an indication that your page might be a better answer to people’s questions than those other sites.
+If more people click on your page vs other websites on the SERPs, it gives Google algorithm an indication that your page might be a better answer to people’s questions than those other sites.

 This is called organic clickthrough rate (CTR): the percentage of people who click on your page divided by everyone who sees it.